0xSero/partisia-docs/docs/node-operations/delegated-staking.md

 a [node](../pbc-fundamentals/dictionary.md#node) yourself.

 Delegated staking begins with the delegation of MPC tokens to the account of a node operator.
-If the node operator accepts the tokens, they have custodianship over the tokens.
+If the node operator accepts the tokens, they have control over the tokens.
 This means that the node operator can associate the delegated tokens to a [node service](../node-operations/start-running-a-node.md#which-node-should-you-run).
 You can only retract your tokens when the node operator disassociates the tokens from node service.